Interview by Parisa Eshrati

 Upon the release of his new EP, Pressure Mine, Tristan Shone of one-man industrial doom project Author & Punisher spoke with T&E about the evolving nature of his music.
 We discussed the material and physical components of his artistry, the organic elements of his live sound, and the one-to-one dynamic between him and his machinery,

-Let’s start off by discussing the evolution of the sounds and themes of your music: The themes of Melk en Honing reflected the blood, sweat and physical labor that went into your tour and music in the past year.
+The themes of Melk en Honing reflected the blood, sweat and physical labor that went into your tour and music in the past year.
 To my understanding, the new EP, Pressure Mine, seems to be centered on mental pressures and has a more psychological feel/approach to it.
 Is this a reflection of your evolution as an artist and the experiences of your music career?

 I would say that Melk en Honing was the most intensive touring experience so far in my career.
 I spent about 4 months out of the year touring.
 That may not be a lot for some artists, but that non-stop style of touring was pretty taxing on me.
 When that string of shows ended, I wanted to mellow out a little bit.
 I think this is a natural process that occurs for most metal artists where you become tired of doing heavy material and you want to do something more mellow.
 Lately, I’ve been listening to a lot of dark electronic music, so I was leaning towards creating something along those lines.
 I also wanted to experiment with singing more There is still heavier stuff on the new EP, and I wouldn’t say I’m only going to do softer material from now.
 I wouldn’t call this a new direction, it’s more of a moment in time.
 It feels like a deep breath.

 You’ve stated before how your background in engineering has given you a problem-solving lens to creating your music.
 Would you say because of this perspective that music is more of an algorithmic and logical thing for you?
 If so, what then helps spark the more organic process of your music?